The TFA and you

 - Analysis of notification, ratification and implementation status

-Publication of information for governments and traders
+Information for governments and traders

 Traders from both developing and least-developed countries(LDCs) have long pointed to the vast amount of “red tape” that still exists inmoving goods across borders, and which poses a particular burden on small andmedium-sized enterprises.